INSTRUCTION TO STUDENTS

 MODES OF STUDY

 The recommended mode of preparation for full-time Christian service is by attending a Nazarene liberal arts college or Nazarene Bible College and, if possible, the Nazarene Theological Seminary.
 Other modes are the Ministerial Preparation Program at Nazarene Bible College and Northwest Nazarene University.
-The Modular Course of Study is under the immediate supervision of the District Board of Ministry Assessment (Studies).
+The Modular Course of Study is under the immediate supervision of the SC District Studies Board.
 ENTE Online is an available online Spanish Language program.

 General curriculum areas for ministerial preparation are in Manual Section 529.3.
 Modular courses are in the Guide to Ministerial Development & Ordination (SPANISH).